python-poetry/poetry/docs/cli.md

 poetry add --editable git+ssh://github.com/sdispater/pendulum.git#develop
 ```

 Alternatively, you can specify it in the `pyproject.toml` file.
 It means that changes in the local directory will be reflected directly in environment.
+(This is not supported by Poetry Core.)

 ```toml
 [tool.poetry.dependencies]